junamierivera17-lgtm/Student_Violation.mobile/README.md

 | 6  | JSON mapped to Dart models          | ✅     |
 | 7  | Service layer separate from UI      | ✅     |
 | 8  | Error handling + loading states     | ✅     |

+Theirs some errors of the changes of my mobile code but me and my partner are working on it to fix.